Medical device company settles US case over false claims

 COLONIE, N.Y.
 (AP) — A New York-based medical device company will pay the U.S. government $12.5 million to resolve allegations that it had health care providers submit false claims to federal programs.

-The Department of Justice said Wednesday that AngioDynamics said Wednesday that AngioDynamics, based in suburban Albany, will pay $11.5 million to resolve allegations related to an unapproved drug delivery device.
+The Department of Justice said Wednesday that suburban Albany-based AngioDynamics will pay $11.5 million to resolve allegations related to an unapproved drug delivery device.
 The company will also pay another $1 million to settle claims stemming from a device used to treat malfunctioning veins.

 Federal prosecutors say the company misled consumers that federal programs would cover their devices' costs.